bitcanon/wireguard-tunnel-generator/README.md

 ./wg-tunnel-generator.sh -n my-phone 10.50.50.2/32
 ```

-## 💾 WireGuard Interface Configuration
+## 🖧 WireGuard Interface Configuration
 One thing to keep in mind when running the script is whether a **WireGuard Interface** has been configured on the router or not.

-This is important because we only need one interface for the WireGuard endpoint on the router (well, at least one interface per subnet).
+This is important because we only need one interface for the WireGuard endpoint on the router (assuming that all VPN clients are put on the same subnet).

 If the interface is created from RouterOS, the private/public key pair is generated automatically.
 If not, just let the script create the configuration for you.